Dobrava-Belgrade virus

 Dobrava-Belgrade virus (DOBV) is the main cause of hemorrhagic fever with renal syndrome (HFRS) in southern Europe.
 In its natural reservoirs, DOBV causes a persistent, asymptomatic infection and is spread through excretions, fighting, and grooming.
 Humans can become infected by inhaling aerosols that contain rodent saliva, urine, or feces, as well as through bites and scratches.
-In humans, infection causes such as fever and headache, as well as the appearance of spots on the skin and renal symptoms such as kidney swelling, excess protein in urine, blood in urine, decreased urine production, and kidney failure.
+In humans, infection causes fever and headache, as well as the appearance of spots on the skin and renal symptoms such as kidney swelling, excess protein in urine, blood in urine, decreased urine production, and kidney failure.
 Acute respiratory distress syndrome occurs in about 10% of cases.

 DOBV has four genotypes: Dobrava virus, Sochi virus, Kurkino virus, and Saaremaa virus.
 These genotypes are native to different rodent species and vary in how severe of illness they cause.
 Dobrava virus is carried by the yellow-necked mouse (Apodemus flavicollis) and has moderate-to-severe symptoms with a case fatality rate of 10–12%.
 Sochi virus is native to the Black Sea field mouse (Apodemus ponticus) and has moderate-to-severe symptoms and a case fatality rate of at least 6%.
-Kurkino virus is transmitted by the striped field mouse (Apodemus agrarius) and has mild-to-moderate symptoms with a 0.3–0.9%.
+Kurkino virus is transmitted by the striped field mouse (Apodemus agrarius) and has mild-to-moderate symptoms with a 0.3–0.9% case fatality rate.
 Lastly, Saaremaa virus, also transmitted by the striped field mouse, is not associated with disease or mortality.